Nurou/fullstack-1-8/README.md

 - GraphQL

 ---
+## About Exercise submissions

 This repository is for parts 1-8 of the course.
+Each exercise has its own README with an image/gif demostrating the final result.

+---
+## Breakdown of Parts
+### Part 1
+Covered the following concepts:

+a) Introduction to React

+b) Javascript

+c) Component state, event handlers

+d) A more complex state, debugging React apps

+### Exercises
+- [x] courseinfo
+- [x] unicafe
+- [x] anecdotes